kaltura/kaltura-player-js/docs/tracks-labels-configuration.md

 # Tracks Labels Configuration

-The Kaltura Player exposes configuration and APIs that are used for controling the tracks and tracks labels.
+The Kaltura Player exposes configuration and APIs can modify the tracks and tracks labels.

 Every track label can be cahanged using the player `customLabels` which configured on the player root level configuration object.